Below we have some frequently asked questions about our Living Lab Program!

 I want to come with my child to participate in a study.
 How do I get involved?

-We currently have three Living Lab sites for you to visit in Ann Arbor:
+We currently have two Living Lab sites for you to visit in Ann Arbor:

 - Ann Arbor Hands-On Museum,

 - University of Michigan Museum of Natural History (currently closed until 2019)

 You can find us in the museums on most weekends, and during most school vacations.
 To check on times when we are there, please see the UM Living Lab calendar.
 There is no need to schedule an appointment.
 When you see us, just come on over and say hello!